Announcement Type: New and Competing Continuation.

 4. Describe how the proposed American Indians into Psychology program will notify IHS assigned program official of new and continuing students' scholarship awards and submission of IHS contracts within 45 days of student scholarship awards.

-Part B: Program Planning and Evaluation (8 page limitation)
+Part 2: Program Planning and Evaluation (Limit—10 Pages)

 Section 1: Program Plans